-6. Introduction
+7. Introduction

-The purpose of this section is to provide site staff with information to complete and submit MTN-041 data.
+The purpose of this section is to provide site staff with the information they need to successfully complete and submit MTN-032 data, including debrief reports (DR), case report forms (CFR), and transcripts (TR).

 The SDMC (Statistical and Data Management Center) for this study is RTI (Research Triangle Institute) International.